dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Reapply the security group rules from module2 at the orchestration layer, after the reboot in module2e and prior to the resurrection of the node in module2f

+There are a lot of nuances to this implemenation that need to be reviewed prior to showing the code changes that are required for this.
+These are reviewed below.

 ### Code implemation strategy for the security group (SG) reapplication: Nuances in multi-processing environments